AI-Driven Safety: What is Lane Swerving

 1. Enable or disable the Lane Swerving AI feature using the corresponding checkboxes and click Save to complete.

-Viewing Lane Swerving Events
+Viewing Lane Swerving events

 1. Navigate to the Safety tab in the dashboard